What is Ark Ecosystem?

 Blockchain is a good place to begin if you have little prior experience with blockchain.
 It answers many common questions about what blockchain is, why it's useful, and how Ark helps make blockchain easier.
 The Ark section highlights the philosophy behind the Ark Ecosystem blockchain, and how that compares against some of the sector's most popular projects (Bitcoin, Ethereum, etc.)

 In this section we describe the software components of the Ark Ecosystem.
 We focus in particular on Ark Core: the codebase powering the nodes that, in turn, power the Ark network.

 Core describes the architecture of Ark Core.
 At present, the documentation focuses on the packages that allow for easy application and blockchain customization.
 Contribution Guidelines details the process for contributing to Ark Ecosystem software.
 Reading this section also helps to understand the coding styles and practices that inform development across the Ecosystem.
 Guides offers software-specific information on how to develop for Ark Ecosystem.
 From running your first test suite to submitting pull requests for your code's inclusion into Ark itself, this is the section to read if you're a developer looking to get involved.

-The counterpart to the Guidebook, the Cookbook contains practical code snippets and "recipes" (tutorials) to help developers write productive code with the Ark Ecosystem as quickly as possible.
+The counterpart to the Guidebook, the tutorials contains practical code snippets and guides to help developers write productive code with the Ark Ecosystem as quickly as possible.
 We'll always provide context for the code we post here, so you'll have the convenience of copy-and-paste and the knowledge to strike your own path when necessary.